 To apply for an extension, please submit the F-1 Program Extension Form found here: https://rpi.box.com/v/F1programextension

 A reduced course load is only allowed in certain situations.
 These situations also require academic approval and ISSS approval.
+Students can receive a maximum of two Reduced Course Loads (RCL) per education level, excluding a RCL for medical reasons (maximum of 12 months).

 Do not drop below full-time without first working with ISSS for the required approvals.
 If you drop below full-time without approval from ISSS, you are not maintaining your F-1 status and your SEVIS record may be terminated.